vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 }
 ```

-The argument order of the `belongsToMany` attribute is;
+The argument order of the `belongsToMany` attribute is:

 1. The Related model which is in this case Role.
-2. Intermidiate pivot model which is RoleUser.
+2. Intermediate pivot model which is RoleUser.
-3. Field of the pivot model that holds id value of the parent – User – model.
+3. Field of the pivot model that holds the id value of the parent – User – model.
-3. Field of the pivot model that holds id value of the related – Role – model.
+4. Field of the pivot model that holds the id value of the related – Role – model.

 You may also define custom local key at 4th and 5th argument.